csoftxyz/RIA_EISA/README.md

 - **`z3_show_16.py`** — General-purpose high-quality crystal lattice rendering with classification.
 - **`z3_show_17.py`** — Lattice visualization highlighting physical fermion vectors with L²/Δ annotations.
 - **`z3_speculative_extensions_flowchart.py`** — Directed flowchart of formal algebraic extensions and analogies.
+- **`z3_show_6_b.py`**
+  Generates a 3D visualization of the Z₃-graded vacuum lattice produced by iterative triality rotations and graded bracket closures from the orthonormal basis and democratic vectors (±[1,1,1]/√3); the structure spontaneously saturates at exactly 44 unique vectors, forming a rigid, self-interlocking topology analogous to the classical Chinese Luban mortise-and-tenon lock, with vectors colour-coded by norm class (democratic core ≈√3 in vivid magenta #D81B60, root-like ≈√2 in deep blue #1E88E5, hybrid tenons in deep green #43A047, residual basis in dark grey #546E7A).

 # Vacuum Inertia in Nanoscale Transport
 This repository provides a complete, self-contained suite of reproducible Python scripts (using only NumPy, SymPy, Matplotlib, and Graphviz) for closed-loop symbolic and numerical validation of the Z₃ Vacuum Inertia framework.
 The scripts rigorously verify the full logic chain—from Z₃-graded Lie superalgebra construction and exact closure to ab initio quantitative predictions for THz skin depth saturation and nanoscale superconductivity enhancement—without external fitting parameters or unverified steps.
 Key features include symbolic derivations of core formulas, numerical Jacobi closure checks (residuals ≤ 10⁻¹³), reproducible experimental overlay figures, mindmap visualizations of the logic flow, and comprehensive demonstration of algebraic self-consistency, naturalness, quantitative validation, discriminating signatures, and theoretical constraints.s